ankishb/ankishb.github.io/_posts/my-answer-to-DS-interview-question-from-JifuZhao.md

 11. How would you construct a feed to show relevant content for a site that involves user interactions with items?

 12. How would you design the people you may know feature on LinkedIn or Facebook?
+This should be a collection of various algorithms to come up with this list and each algorithm can be given a weight.

+    - Consider graph data structure to come up with a list of "friends" and friends of friends".
+Give a weight to this, say W1.
+    Use user data like "Interest group" and come up with list of users which can be given to this user.
+Give a weight to this say W2.
+    Use user demo graphics like school, college, universties, Work places user went to and give a weight to this say W3.
+    For #3, each of these categories can have weight of their own.
+    Finally sort the list from highest weight to lowest weight and present to the user.

+    - "People you may know" feature is a personalized recommendation system.
+I would think Collaborative filtering and Content-based filtering techniques and probably propose I hybrid system of those two.
+I would also consider the advantages of a graph database.

 13. How would you predict who someone may want to send a Snapchat or Gmail to?